ArhanChaudhary/qter/media/paper/paper.typ

 ==== Parallel IDA\*

 Our last trick is to enhance IDA\* through the use of parallel multithreaded IDA\* (PMIDA\* @pmida-star).
 PMIDA\* runs in two phases.
 In the first phase, we use BFS to explore the state space to a shallow depth, maintaining a queue of all of states at the last search depth.
 In the second phase, we use a thread pool to run IDA\* in parallel for every state in that queue, utilizing of all of the CPU cores on the host machine.
+To uphold the optimality guarantee, PMIDA\* synchronizes the threads using a barrier that triggers when they have all completed exploring the current level.
 It can be thought of as a simple extension to the familiar IDA\* algorithm.

 There have been many parallel IDA\* algorithms discussed in literature; how do we know PMIDA\* is the best one?
 We take advantage of the special fact that the Cycle Combination Solver starts searching from the solved state.
 In order to understand, we compare the total Rubik's Cube position counts with the Rubik's Cube position counts unique by symmetry.